bg-write/chatGPT-cheatsheet/README.md

 ### Why Should You Learn the Basics of AI (Even if You Don't Code)

-ChatGPT is incredible at creating content - if your current job involves creating or editing any kind of content, then becoming comfortable with AI and knowing its strengths and weaknesses can only help.
+ChatGPT is incredible at creating many types of content - if your current job involves creating or editing any kind of content, then becoming comfortable with AI (and knowing its strengths and weaknesses) can only help you.

 ### It's a Cliche Already, and it's True

-AI will not replace you; people who are comfortable using AI will.
+AI will not replace you; people comfortable using AI will.

 ### Why Was This Repo Written in Python?

-Python is one of my favorite languages; I love its balance of power and simplicity.
+Python is one of my favorite languages!

 ### Can I Use ChatGPT with JavaScript?

-Yes!
-Fireship did a great video on this.
+Yes, Fireship did a great video on this.

 ---